-“Savour bold flavors and interesting modern Indian plates to share at Gunpowder which is a short walk from the iconic Tower Bridge London,” Homegirl London.
+“Savour bold flavours and interesting modern Indian plates to share at Gunpowder which is a short walk from the iconic Tower Bridge London,” Homegirl London.

 Gunpowder Restaurant Tower Bridge London SE1 Dinner Menu

 The dinner menu comprises of plates which are perfect for sharing between two.
-We tried a selection of vegetarian dishes which were all absolutely delicious.
-They also cater for fish and meat eaters so everyone will be happy.
+We tried a selection of vegetarian dishes which were all delicious.
+They also cater for fish and meat-eaters so everyone will be happy.

 Porzhi Okra Fries